K808 White Tiger: Weapons

-The vehicle is provided with a remotely controlled weapon station armed with a 40 mm automatic grenade launcher or 12.7 mm machine gun.
-It can also support a two-man turret, armed with a 30 mm cannon and coaxial 7.62 mm machine gun.
-It can also feature a manned weapon station with a 40 mm grenade launcher and 7.62 mm machine gun.
+The vehicle has a remotely controlled weapon station armed with a 40 mm automatic grenade launcher or 12.7 mm machine gun.
+It can support a two-man turret, armed with a 30 mm cannon and coaxial 7.62 mm machine gun.
+It can feature a manned weapon station with a 40 mm grenade launcher and 7.62 mm machine gun.
 In Korean service, the K806/K808 will be outfitted with a one-person protected weapon station armed with an M2HB machine gun rather than an RWS, to reduce acquisition costs, although the company could supply such systems if requested.

 In June 2020, Hanwha Defense was given a contract to deliver the K30W Cheonho (Korean: 천호, Hanja: 天虎; literally "sky tiger") 30 mm Anti-Aircraft Gun-Wheeled Vehicle System (AAGW) to the ROK military, a K808 chassis fitted with the twin 30 mm cannon turret of the K30 Biho.
 It has greater range than the Vulcan Air Defense System (VADS) it will replace.
 Deployment began in December 2021 and will continue until the early 2030s.